PRIVACY POLICY

 The Firm uses the personal data that it collects to:

-• market to you, for example by sending you periodic newsletters (you will not be sent any unlawful marketing or spam); and
+- market to you, for example by sending you periodic newsletters (you will not be sent any unlawful marketing or spam);

 The Firm will always work to fully protect your rights and comply with the Firm’s obligations under the Data Protection Legislation and the Privacy and Electronic Communications (EC Directive) Regulations 2003.